Royal Pump Room, Harrogate: The museum

 The museum's 19th century Bath chair was still used by bath chair proprietor Mr Robinson until he retired in 1931.
 These wheeled covered chairs were once a common sight in 19th century Harrogate and they were even fairly common in the 1920s.
 Bath chairs could be hired by guests from a rank of chairs and then bath chair men would push visitors from the rank to the various hotels and spa buildings.

-Recently a number of glass Hamilton style bottle - often known as ‘torpedo’ bottles - which all bare the inscription "bottled at the Royal Pump Room, Harrogate", were donated to the museum.
+Recently a number of glass Hamilton style bottles – often known as 'torpedo' bottles – which all bare the inscription "bottled at the Royal Pump Room, Harrogate", were donated to the museum.
 Very few of these unusually shaped Victorian bottles have survived.
 They now form part of the display of the Pump Room's bottling room.
 This display serves as a reminder that there was a wider social and economic significance of the Pump Room.
 Strong Sulphur Water was once bottled and exported as medicinal spring water for consumption throughout the country.

 The museum also regularly displays a selection of period costumes from its sizeable and historically significant collection of clothing.
 In 2014, dresses from the museum's collections appeared on show in the Classical Dress Timeless Style exhibition which explored the influence of fashions of Ancient Greece and other aspects of the Classical World on dress makers from the 19th and 20th centuries.

 Another important element of the museum's displays are artefacts from the Ancient World.
 The museum is noted for its Ancient Egyptian and Ancient Greek artefacts which were collected by local antiquarians such as Robert Ogden and the Kent family of Tatefield Hall which is located near Beckwithshaw.
 The Egyptology collection includes a well-preserved sarcophagus, a unique cartonnage mask of Anubis, Stele gravestones, pre-dynastic pottery and other artefacts from later periods of Ancient Egypt.